timoniq/telegrinder/docs/tools/loop_wrapper.md

 ```

 > [!IMPORTANT]
 > Loop Wrapper must always be running, as `Telegrinder` works directly with it.
 If another library creates a new event loop, Loop Wrapper will not be able to run on its own.
-So, to integrate it properly, you can pass an instance of `LoopWrapper` wherever a `loop_factory` is accepted or manually create an event loop, pass and set it using `asyncio.set_event_loop`.
+So, to integrate it properly it is possible to pass an instance of `LoopWrapper` wherever a `loop_factory` is accepted or manually create an event loop, pass and set it using `asyncio.set_event_loop`.
 This ensures that `asyncio` works smoothly across different libraries without conflicts.

 Loop Wrapper can create delayed tasks:
 * `timer` — a one-shot timer that is set a preset time, after the time has elapsed calls the function.